brandonkearby/kafka-monitoring-tool/README.md

-You can also configure all these properties in a yml config file and pass in the config file to the app, like _java -jar kafka-monitoring-tool-0.0.2.jar server defaults.yml_
+You can also configure all these properties in a yml config file and pass in the config file to the app, like _java -jar kafka-monitoring-tool-0.0.2.jar server conf/defaults.yml_